Jack Ma will step down from the top job at Alibaba next year

-Billionaire tech tycoon Jack Ma will step down as Alibaba's executive chairman next year, the Chinese e-commerce company announced Monday.
+Jack Ma, a billionaire pioneer of China's internet industry, will step down as Alibaba's executive chairman next year to make way for the company's next generation of leaders.

-A former English teacher, Ma started Alibaba (BABA) nearly two decades ago and built it into a $420 billion business.
-He will be succeeded by current CEO Daniel Zhang.
+A former English teacher, Ma started Alibaba (BABA) nearly two decades ago in his apartment and built it into a $420 billion business.
+The e-commerce company said CEO Daniel Zhang will succeed Ma in 12 months' time.

 With a net worth of around $40 billion, Ma is one of the richest people in China.
 He maintains a high profile, speaking at conferences around the globe and rubbing shoulders with world leaders.